samcolson4/lines/Readme.md

 ## kalias
 Copies commonly used ```kubectl``` shortcuts to your clipboard as aliases that can then be set.
 Born of out necessity for the KodeKloud CKA labs, which all require you to either write out ```kubectl <do x>``` every time, or write out aliases every time.
 Also useful for the CKA exam.

+## qi
+Quickly intercept a Concourse container, without needing to type out the whole command.